hetu-script/hetu-script/README.md

 Then you can use command line tool 'hetu' in any directory on your computer.
 (If you are facing any problems, please check this official document about [pub global activate](https://dart.dev/tools/pub/cmd/pub-global))

-Currently there are two command: [run] for evaluate a script file and [fmt] for format the scrip file.

 More information can be found by enter [hetu -h].

 If no command and option is provided, enter REPL mode.